dlicht110/compiler-construction/lecture-1.1.md

 - [music](https://link.springer.com/chapter/10.1007%2F3-540-45722-4_3)
 - ...

-In particular the latter links point to parsing and automata theory being a general tool for pattern matching and pattern recognition.
+As a homework to do during the whole of the semester look for applications of regular expressions, automata, parsing in areas outside of computer science.
+Computer science is inherently interdisciplinary as we always develop programs with some application in mind.
+So thinking outside of the box is important.
+The point of the examples above is to illustrate parsing and automata theory as a general tool for pattern matching and pattern recognition.